Victor Rothschild, 3rd Baron Rothschild: Thatcher years and Spycatcher

 Rothschild published two volumes of memoirs, Meditations of a Broomstick (1977) and Random Variables (1984).

-Despite being an opposition Labour party peer, in 1987, during the Thatcher Government, Victor played a role in the sacking of Director-General of the BBC Alasdair Milne, who had backed the programmes Secret Society, Real Lives, and Panorama: 'Maggie's Militant Tendency' which had angered the Thatcher government.
+Despite being an opposition Labour party peer, in 1987, during the Thatcher Government, Rothschild played a role in the sacking of Director-General of the BBC Alasdair Milne, who had backed the programmes Secret Society, Real Lives, and Panorama: "Maggie's Militant Tendency" which had angered the Thatcher government.
 Marmaduke Hussey, who was Chairman of the BBC Board of Governors at the time, implied Rothschild initiated the Milne sacking in his autobiography Chance Governs All.

 Rothschild took the step of publishing a letter in British newspapers on 3 December 1986 to state "I am not, and never have been, a Soviet agent".

 He was an advisor to William Waldegrave during the design of the Community Charge, which led to the Poll Tax Riots.

 Family

-In 1933, he married Barbara Judith Hutchinson (1911-1989).
+In 1933, he married Barbara Judith Hutchinson.
 They had three children.